prometheus-net/prometheus-net/README.md

 * "code" - Status Code
 * "method" - HTTP method
-* "controller" - ASP.NET Core Controller
+* "controller" - ASP.NET Core MVC Controller
-* "action" - ASP.NET Core Action
+* "action" - ASP.NET Core MVC Action

+Any requests that do not match an ASP.NET Core MVC controller or action will have an empty string as the label value.

 # ASP.NET Core with basic authentication